 Spencer – Thank you for your response.
 To answer your primary question, yes, I am applying for the $100,000 IIG Prize.
 My claim is that I have discovered an encrypted code in the Old Testament.
 I look forward to working with you and your team in a collaborative manner to establish a mutually satisfactory protocol to test my thesis.

 Rather than put the code in my last letter, I referred you to my website: www.smokinggunchallenge.com where it can be found in Chapter 3.
 If you are unable to access the site or download the data, please let me know and I will send it to you directly.
-Unlike other Bible codes you may have come across, what I call the Newton Bible Code is unique in that it does not require an exotic intermediate process for extraction.
+Unlike other Bible codes you may have come across, what I call the Sagan Signal is unique in that it does not require an exotic intermediate process for extraction.
 The code is embedded in the surface text.

 The code consists of 46 triadic sequences, 16 of which are “grain, wine, and oil.”
 The remaining 30 sequences are symmetrical but generically modulated.
 For example, rather than “grain, wine, and oil,” a modulated sequence might be “field, vineyard, and oliveyard.”
 In addition to the 46 sequences that comprise the code, there are 8 others that are asymmetrical.